WolfSoftware/contributing/README.md

 *NOTE:* We reserve the right to reject any pull requests that do not meet this requirements.
 We will however feedback on why pull requests were rejected.

+<h3>Version Numbers</h3>

+Please do not bump the version number in VERSION.txt as there could well be other changes that are in progress or planned for release and your change might be in a later version.

+For this reason any PRs with a change to the VERSION.txt file will be rejected as a matter of course.

 <h3>Changelogs</h3>

 We use [caretaker](https://github.com/DevelopersToolbox/caretaker) to auto-generate all of our changelogs, so there is no need to update the CHANGELOG, in fact any changes will be automatically overwritten.